Recommendations

 BuiltWithNOF

-This is an incomplete list of recommendations on how to protect you computer from attacks by Spyware and Viruses.
-Call or write with your specific questions.
+This is an incomplete list – just the highlights here!
+Call or write with specific questions.

 Remember that if you have an internet connection you can look up stuff on the net and perhaps get some idea of what a “thing” does and why it might be on your computer.
 There are some very evil sounding but harmless (even helpful) programs out there that you might want or even need to run your computer.

-The purchase of additional spy/mal/adware tools such as Spyware Doctor or SpySweeper to be used in conjunction with McAfee, Norton, or PC-ilion is recommended.
-(For the latest and best choice use a search engine for Consumer Reports of Computer Protection ...)
-The latter products should be used on a daily basis to protect your computer from viruses, spam, and pop-ups while products like Spyware Doctor should be used occasionally but regularly to guard against the more insidious Trojan type programs that tend to hide deeper in your system.
-These products will cost about $30 to $50 for a one year subscription that allows automatic updates as well as support calls.
-Please note that you can have to much of a good thing; one primary protection for everyday and one “run on demand” protection package is sufficient.
+The download of the free versions of “run on demand” tools such as Spyware Doctor, PCmatic, or Advanced System Care to be used in conjunction with McAfee, Norton, or PC-ilion is recommended.
+Your subscription product is supposed to protect you on a daily basis from viruses, spam, and pop-ups; while products like Spyware Doctor should be used occasionally but regularly to guard against anything that got in behind your subscription service.
+A subscription service will usually cost $40 to $90 for a one year subscription that allows for automatic updates as well as support calls.
+Please note that you can have too much of a good thing; one primary protection for everyday and one “run on demand” protection package is probably sufficient.

 If or when pop-up ads do invade your screen it is our recommendation that the user go immediately to the task bar at the bottom of the monitor and right click the pop-up button (assuming a right handed mouse) and close the pop-up here and not in the frame itself.

-Ad-Aware and Spybot make a great back-up protection system no matter what day to day protection you are using.
-You can find these products and download then from our “Freeware” web page;
+Spybot makes a great back-up and full time protection system no matter what day to day protection you are using.
+You can find free products and download then from our “Freeware” web page;

 Whether you pay for your protection or use a Freeware version, keep the program up-to-date for the best protection.
 There are NO products out there that are free from attacks by the “Bad People” which is why we recommend back-up protection that you can “run on demand” to clean up any loose ends.